cilliagustin/first-project-portfolio/README.md

 In the home section is a container with 5 different buttons, this can be pressed and toggle the different versions of the website.
 Changing, without refreshing, the site.

 ### Skeleton
 The wireframes were created with the first version (the 2020 version) in mind.
 The other versions used most of the same structures but had some changes that differ from the original one.
-The wireframes were drawn using a desktop version of [Balsamiq](https://balsamiq.com/), the key for this aplication was provided by [Code Institute](https://codeinstitute.net/global/).
+The wireframes were drawn using [Balsamiq](https://balsamiq.com/), the key for this aplication was provided by [Code Institute](https://codeinstitute.net/global/).
 #### Mobile Wireframe
 <details>
 <summary>Wireframe</summary>